in2code-de/powermail/Documentation/ForAdministrators/BestPractice/FilterFormSelection/Index.rst

 Note: We don't want to implement the element browser because we think it is easier for editors to choose a form from a select instead of opening a popup, clicks as long a s the relevant page is open and select a form.
-In short: We think the current solution is mor editor friendly.
+In short: We think the current solution is more editor friendly.

 |bestpractice_filterformselection1|